 - Body contouring such as tummy tuck, gynecomastia treatment, and liposuction.

-- Skin rejuvenation through a Botox clinic, injections for wrinkles, and laser resurfacing.
+- Skin rejuvenation through Anti-Wrinkle injections, and laser resurfacing.

 Plastic surgery, on the other hand, is geared towards repairing defects and reconstructing a normal appearance and function.
 Through this procedure, body defects due to disease, trauma, burns, and birth disorders can be corrected.
 As a reconstructive procedure, plastic surgery is meant to enhance the functionality of certain areas of the body.
 Some plastic surgery procedures include the following: